 - Dr Martin Dodge, Senior Lecturer in Geography

-- Dr Chris Godden, Lecturer in Economic History of Globalisation
+- Dr Chris Godden, Senior Lecturer in Economic History

-- John Hodgson, Joint Head of Special Collections, University of Manchester Library
+- John Hodgson, Head of Special Collections, University of Manchester Library

 - Dr James Peters, Archivist, University of Manchester Library